 FSM joins Redeemer Lutheran Church in helping to fill the host duties, along with their own congregation.
 Sara Liegl, director of SPACC’s Project Home, came and spoke to middle school students about the project and about the issue of poverty and homelessness in the Twin Cities.

-This service learning project supports FSM humanities students’ study of hunger in Minnesota and the research and discussions happening in their classes.
+This service learning project supports FSMN humanities students’ study of hunger in Minnesota and the research and discussions happening in their classes.

 For more information on Project Home www.spacc.org/projecthome